kisalthennakoon/Image-Color-Compression/README.md

 - **Custom K-Means Clustering Algorithm:** Implements a custom K-means algorithm to create centroids and assign samples.
 - **Image Color Compression:** Compresses images by reducing the number of colors.

+## Requirements

+To run this project, you need the following libraries:

+- numpy
+- matplotlib
+- scikit-learn

+## Usage
+1. Open the Jupyter Notebook in Weather Prediction file.
+2. Install all the requirements mentioned in under the requarements title
+3. Run all cells to and comare the images.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.